 March 22, 2017 Family #6 Adopted!

 Nelson Daniel Lopez is 8 years old and has Cerebral paralysis and cannot walk or cannot talk, but he can move his arms.
 It is his Grandmother, Julia Lopez Melgara, 78 years old, who is his caretaker.
-Nelson’s mother, Rosario Lopez is 28, but after the father abandoned the sick baby and the mother, Rosario fell into a deep depression and developed mental problems.
+Nelson’s mother, Rosario Lopez is 28, but after the father abandoned the sick baby and the mother, Rosario fell into such a deep depression she developed extreme mental problems.
 And now the grandmother cares for them both.

 Provided was: Medicine, milk, clothing, 2 beds, table and chair set, latrine and work on roof, walls, door, water and electricity.